-I guess it all comes down to the type of situation.
-If you feel your advice will add value to the exchange then offer it.
+It all comes down to the type of situation – if you feel your advice will add value to the exchange then offer it.

 Look back in your own life and remember a situation when someone has barged in and told you what to do!
 How did you feel internally about that?

 When I first started life coaching, I was on a mission to single-handedly change the world, and began “coaching” every person I met!
 I soon got their backs up and I must have come across as cocky, arrogant and a “Mr Know-it-all”.